progmartin/budget-map/README.md

 6.time budget, deadlines
 7.how pretty should it be
 8.money budget?
-9.should be do promo
+9.should we do promo
 10.should we make it upgradable
 11.